skypjack/entt/docs/md/entity.md

   correctly from scratch.

-* Furthermore, the registry makes heavy use of _type-erasure_ techniques internally and doesn't know at any time what types of components it contains.
+* Furthermore, the registry makes heavy use of _type-erasure_ techniques internally and doesn't know at any time what component types it contains.
   Therefore being explicit at the call point is mandatory.

 There exists also another version of the `component` member function that